-As of May 10, 2015, the FSA ID and password is now the required login information for various federal aid websites, including the FAFSA on the Web.
-You can find more information about the FSA ID and password here: https://studentaid.ed.gov/sa/fafsa/filling-out/fsaid
+The FSA ID is now the required login information for various federal aid websites, including the FAFSA on the Web.
+We recommend creating your FSA ID before you begin completing your FAFSA, which will make the process easier.
+Create your FSA ID.

 What is A-B Tech's Federal School Code?

 Which FAFSA application should I complete?